simon-larsson/keras-swa/README.md

 **verbose** - Verbosity mode, 0 or 1.

 ### Batch Normalization
 Last epoch will be a forward pass, i.e. have learning rate set to zero, for models with batch normalization.
 This is due to the fact that batch normalization uses the running mean and variance of it's preceding layer to make a normalization.
 SWA will offset this normalization by suddenly changing the weights in the end of training.
 Therefore, it is necessary for the last epoch to be used to reset and recalculate batch normalization running mean and variance for the updated weights.
 Batch normalization gamma and beta values are preserved.

+**When using manual schedule:** The SWA callback will set learning rate to zero in the last epoch if batch normalization is used.
+This must not be undone by any external learning rate schedulers for SWA to work properly.

 ### Learning Rate Schedules
 The default schedule is `'manual'`, allowing the learning rate to be controlled by an external learning rate scheduler or the optimizer.
 Then SWA will only affect the final weights and the learning rate of the last epoch if batch normalization is used.
 The schedules for the two predefined, `'constant'` or `'cyclic'` can be observed below.